 Our candidates for direct hire and for temporary assignment are crucial to McCall success.
-It is therefore important to McCall that our employment relationship begins on a positive note...starting with an application process that is a friendly and non-threatening experience while also being honest and realistic.
+It is therefore important to us that our employment relationship begins on a positive note...starting with an application process that is an easy experience while also being efficient.

-Accordingly we have changed our process so that instead of interviewing in advance of fairly immediate job prospects, we now accept resumes and then only contact candidates to come in for interviews when it appears likely that we will have an employment match for them within a reasonable time-frame.
+We now accept resumes and then only contact candidates to come in for interviews when it appears likely that we will have an employment match for you within a reasonable time-frame.

 Most resumes come to us via the Submit a Resume link on our website.
 The resume is used to create a record for you in our database with a notation regarding your compensation requirements for both temporary and direct-hire employment.